We’ve put together a list of 6 parks in Barcelona where you can reconnect with yourself and nature without leaving the city.

 If you’re looking to escape the crowds and discover a side of Barcelona that even many locals don’t know about, head to Parc de Cervantes.
 You’ll fall in love with its over 2,000 kinds of roses scattered around the park and adorning trellises.
 It makes for the perfect plan on a lazy Sunday afternoon.

-What better way to welcome the New Year than with a breath of fresh air.
+What better way to welcome the end of lockdown than with a breath of fresh air.
 Unwind, stroll, relax or play in the heart of the city.

 What’s your favourite park in Barcelona to relax and reconnect with nature?
 Let us know!